iron-cage/sdk/docs/protocol/011_providers_api.md

 {
   "error": {
     "code": "AGENT_NOT_FOUND",
-    "message": "Agent 'agent-invalid' does not exist" }
+    "message": "Agent 'agent_invalid' does not exist" }
 }
 ```